Luigi-Pizzolito/QTcppIDE/README.md

     - Launch in external console.
 - Restore settings on startup and restore defaults.
 - Project starter templates.
-- *Toolbar
+- Toolbar
-    - Undo and Redo. (add edit menu)
+    - Undo and Redo. (edit menu)
-- *Search and Replace.
+- Search and Replace.
-- *Right click menu.
+- Right click menu.
 - Clean project folder
 - View menu for zoom in and out.
 - Error handling when launching procceses.